JackLawrenceCRISPR/VIPER_LIMS/README.md

 ### Updating on Android
 To update VIPER_Client from Android you should run ```-rm rf VIPER_Client```
-Then to reinstall run the Android Installation commands above from python3 onwards, selecting "y" when prompted to update.
+Then to reinstall run the Android Installation commands above from python3 onwards, selecting "no" when prompted to use local source.

 # Server Installation Guide
 [Server Install Tutorial](VIPER_Videos/VIPER_Server_Install_Compressed.mp4)